somedatapacket/docs.humio.com/content/administration/backup.md

 Humio has a built-in backup facility.
 It only requires a separate directory for Humio to write to, preferably on another disk or network drive from the data directory.
-When configured, Humio keeps a full backup of the current state in this directory, and also deletes old copies when e.g. retention deletes them from the main copy.
-Humio is able to start with an empty data directory and restore the previous state from such a backup.
+When configured, Humio keeps a full backup of the current state in this directory.

+A Humio node can to start with an no data and restore the previous state from such a backup.

+## Backup Encryption

 The files written on the backup drive are encrypted using a secret provided in the configuration of Humio to allow storing the backup on e.g. a network drive where others may have read access.

+## Third Party Backup Software

-Currently this is the only backup strategy.
-However Humio is designed to support other strategies like e.g. Amazon S3 Backup.
+Humio is designed to support other strategies like e.g. Amazon S3 Backup.

-Alternatively, you can back up your Humio installation by using any backup software that is able to backup all the files in the Humio data directory.
+You can do backup using any backup software that is able to back up all the files in the Humio data directory.
 Note that the software need to support "sparse files" to be efficient.

-### Steps
+## Configuring Backup

 You can back up your Humio installation by adding a special mounted directory when you run the Docker container.
 Humio writes its backup files to this directory.